Barcelona Easter 2024 - Semana Santa Holy Week

 The Easter processions are called an 'estación de penitencia.'
 The procession starts from their home parish church and goes to the Barcelona cathedral and back.
 Sometimes the processions are also called 'pasos' because the beautifully decorated and adorned Easter floats themselves are also called 'pasos' and a 'Hermandad de Penitencia' can organise various processions, but with different paso floats.

 The paso floats have large wooden effigies of Christ either carrying the cross or on the cross.
 The sculptures can also be the Virgin Mary, or other saints or biblical figures or scenes.
 The Pasos are carried by 30-50 porters called 'costaleros,' who carry the paso like a litter.
-The paso floats are immensly heavy and so rest breaks need to be taken every few minutes.
+The paso floats are immensely heavy and rest breaks are taken every few minutes.
 The leader of the bearers are the 'capataz' who determine the 'chicotá', which is the pause between a paso being lifted and set down again.
 The floats are carried along the procession route to the cathedral for the station of penitance at the Cathedral and then they return to their parish church.

 The signal to lift or set down the paso is given by the 'llamador' (crier) who knocks on the front of the float.
 There are various robes for brotherhood members.
 The 'nazareños' wear penitential robes called a 'nazareño' which have very tall pointed hats called 'capirotes'.
 Nazareños often carry candles called 'cirios'.
 The costaleros don't wear the pointy capirotes, but often are often fully masked.
 The penitents carry crosses and wear robes with hoods too, but not the pointed hoods.